buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 > What is time then?
 If no one asks me, I know; if I want to explain it to someone who asks me, I no longer know.
 (Augustine of Hippo)

 The guardian of Time and the Clock Tower, as he initiated time and the creation of new Patrons, so will he stop the challenge between them, and the surviving Patrons will be judged, their works evaluated, and Ljust or Calicante will benefit from them.
-Like a challenge from a single copper coin, new Patrons, new ideals will be created, and we, small creatures, will see new civilizations and flourishing kingdoms born.
+Like the flip of a coin, new Patrons, new ideals will be created, and we, small creatures, will see new civilizations and flourishing kingdoms born.
 The story is little known, only the few Devotees of Atmos, scribes and scholars of the Time library, know the secret and the flow of time and the race; the others, ignorant, will live their time with a master surely guided by a Patron.

 Atmos, the Patron of Time, is the keeper of history, the one who keeps track of the infinite and multiple worlds that have been created.